Melaleuca cajuputi: Taxonomy and naming

 The epithet cumingiana honours Hugh Cuming and platyphylla means "flat- or wide-leaved".

 Distribution and habitat

-Melaleuca cajuputi subsp. cajuputi occurs in the Dampier Peninsula, Calder River, Fitzroy Crossing district in the Central Kimberley biogeographic zone in Western Australia, the northern part of the Northern Territory, and East Timor.
+Melaleuca cajuputi subsp. cajuputi occurs in the Dampier Peninsula, Calder River, Fitzroy Crossing district in the Central Kimberley biogeographic zone in Western Australia, the northern part of the Northern Territory, Ambon Island, Buru Island of Maluku, and East Timor.
 It grows in woodland, vine forest, gallery forest and savannah forest, on clayey and peaty loam.

 Melaleuca cajuputi subsp. cumingiana (Turcz.)
 Barlow occurs in Myanmar, Thailand, Vietnam, Malaysia and Indonesia (Sumatra, West Java and south-west Kalimantan).
 It grows in coastal swamp forest.
 In Thailand, the species is known as White Samet.

 Melaleuca cajuputi subsp. platyphylla Barlow occurs in New Guinea, the Torres Strait islands and north-western Queensland as far south as Cairns.
 It grows in similar habitats to subsp. cajuputi.

 Uses

 Timber

 In Southeast Asia, Melaleuca cajuputi is used as a fuel and for making charcoal.
 It is used on a small scale for supporting columns, frames and floorboards in house construction and for fences.
 The bark has been used as roofing material and a sealant in boat construction including as a caulking material for boats in Indonesia.